Verified private practice contact data

 Questions

-Can you add custom signals to the data?
+Can you tag custom signals on a practice?

 Yes, and it is the main reason teams pick us over a static list.
-Point our agents at your ICP and they research each practice for the signals you score on, such as recently incorporated, hiring associates, opening a second location, the EHR or practice software in use, or independent versus PE-backed, then attach them to the record.
+Point our agents at your ICP and they research each practice for the signals you score on, such as no EHR in use, recently opened, solo physician, or specific insurance panels, then tag the record.

-Records are refreshed on a rolling schedule and emails are validated by our data source before they reach you.
-Anything we cannot validate, we drop rather than pad the count.
+Records are refreshed on a rolling schedule and emails are validated by our source before they reach you.
+Anything that fails validation is dropped, not padded into the count.

-How is this different from ZoomInfo or a list broker?
+How is this different from the NPI registry?

-See the doctor list before you pay for it.
+Try the doctor list before you buy it.

-Tell us the specialties and states your reps work.
-We will send a free sample of around 100 verified contacts at private practices, no commitment.
+Tell us the specialties and states your reps cover.
+We will send a free sample of around 100 verified physician-owner contacts to check against your own, no commitment.
+The dentist email list and med spa owner email list are built the same way.

 Get a free sample